csacro-University-Exercises/AES/README.md

 # AES Exercise SoSe2020
 These are my chapertwise and exercisewise notes and comments.
 Steps taken for each Quartus task
-* create new project
+* create new project (DE2-115 is Cyclone IVE EP4CE115F29C7)
-* import pint assignment and set unused pins to tri-state input
+* import pin assignment and set unused pins to tri-state input
 * implement and compile vhd file
 * simulation: functional and timing
 * programming FPGA and test